 Academic Year Reports: “provides a snapshot of funding, facilities, staffing, and enrollments in community and technical colleges for one academic year.
 The report describes key measures of student outcomes and addresses common questions related to expenditures, personnel and students.”

 The SBCTC also provides a series of data tables available to college faculty/staff, located on the Data Tables webpage of the SBCTC website.
 Please note that some/all of the data tables on this webpage may only be accessed from a college computer/device (IP address in WA CTC system).

 eLearning data: “includes student reports (FTE and Headcount) as well as online and hybrid course completion rates.”

 Student/Faculty (S/F) Ratios: is an interactive data tool that allows users to view S/F ratios by college, subject cluster, etc.

 Centers of Excellence: contains several years of enrollment and completions data by career cluster, with each academic year as a separate file.

 Please note: All text in quotations was taken directly from the webpage content on the SBCTC website that describes the data tools/reports.
 Visit the Research Homepage of the SBCTC website to see the above data tools/reports and others provided by SBCTC research staff.

-Washington Career Bridge: provides some market labor and career information for Washington State.
+Washington Career Bridge: provides labor market and career information for Washington State.

-Employment Security Department for Washington State: provides employment information (including labor market information) and data for Washington at state and regional level.
-To see if an occupation is in-demand in the state or region, click on the Learn About an Occupation link and search for occupations and filter by location.
+Employment Security Department (ESD) for Washington State: provides employment information (including labor market information) and data for Washington at state and regional level.
+To view in-demand occupations in the state or region, click on the Learn About an Occupation link and search for occupations and filter by location.